IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo apt install stunnel4``

-**Create/Edit the stunnel config file on our server to use our new ssl cert as well as define its listening port and forwarding instructions.**
+**Create/Edit the stunnel config file on the server to use our new ssl cert.
+We will define its listening port and forwarding instructions.**

 ``sudo vim /etc/stunnel/stunnel.conf``